RoseWrightdev/RoseWrightdev/README.md

 I'm a rising sophomore at [the University of Minnesota Twin Cities: College of Science & Engineering]([url](https://cse.umn.edu/)), double majoring in Computer Science & Data Science.

-This summer, I'm developing at the College of Liberal Arts.
-Fullstack development in Next.js w/ shadcn, and Google Apps Sctipt.
+This summer, I'm developing at the College of Liberal Arts, full-stack in Next.js with Shadcn, and Google Apps Script.

 I'm focusing on contributing to and updating these projects:

-- Kubernetes GatewayAPI
+- Kubernetes Gateway API

 - Minerva CI/CD